CERN/TIGRE/README.md

  - [Licensing](#licensing)

-<sup>1</sup> Semi-stable code available in branches, soon to be available completely.
+<sup>1</sup> Semi-stable code available in branches, soon to be available in the main code.
+Use at your own risk.

 ## TIGRE features